joshdchang/joshdchang/README.md

 Most of the public repos on my GitHub are from high school, and a bunch of them are broken.

 I'm always open to freelance work, so get in touch at [joshchang04@gmail.com](mailto:joshchang04@gmail.com) if you have an idea or just want to say hi :)

-Giraffes are my favorite animal, followed closely by sea turtles.